infrahq/infra/docs/reference/cli-reference.md

 ### Options

 ```
-      --force   Exit successfully when destination not found
+      --force   Exit successfully when user not found
 ```

 ### Options inherited from parent commands